SEA LIFE Sunshine Coast is open as of 4th June

 - There will be a reduced number of educational talks and feeds so please check this page for timings.

-- The Seal Presentation can currently only sit 50 people per session, in line with the Queensland Government’s COVID-19 restrictions.
+- The Seal Presentation is currently not offered, in line with the Queensland Government’s COVID-19 capacity restrictions.

 - We have introduced new capacity limits and timeslots.
 These restrictions will help ensure there is plenty of room for social distancing.